n8mob/puzzleeditor2020/README.md

 You can look at [puzzles/models.py](puzzles/models.py), there's a bit of kruft in there.

+## Menu UI
+1. Which menu to use is kind of baked into the game.

+   In the [Python version of the game](https://github.com/n8mob/MAGiEpy/blob/main/__main__.py), the full URL to the menu is provided as a command-line argument to the game.

+2. After that, the user is presented with a list of categories.
+They select one.
+3. Then they are shown a list of levels.
+They select one.

+After that, the game just presents each puzzle in the level.
+One after then other.

 ## Clients
 The service was made to drive a game developed in Unity that is no longer available in the app stores.